So, you are interested in becoming an amateur radio operator (a "ham"). It is easier than you think!

 Okay, now you've decided what license to go for, you've read some materials and watched some videos or even attended live classes, and you're ready.
 You need to go take the test(s).
 (Each class requires testing for all license classes below it, so if you want to be an Extra class, you'll have to take and pass three tests... the Technician, General, and Extra tests.)
 Testing is done by a group of amateur radio operators known as "Volunteer Examiners" (VEs for short) who work under the guidance of a Volunteer Examiner Coordinator (VEC).
 These people take the testing process very seriously, since they don't want people becoming amateur radio operators unless they are actually qualified to do so.
 It used to be that these tests were only done in person, in a proctored fashion, where you could be observed taking the test to ensure that you didn't break any of the rules.
 Now, thanks to COVID-19, several groups of VEs have figured out how to offer the examinations virtually... entirely on the computer.
 There are several requirements for this, however, including that you must have two web cams that are transmitting pictures of both you and your desktop area while you're taking the test.

 You need to find a test session.
 Many clubs offer these test sessions on a monthly basis, so it shouldn't be too hard to find one.
 You can use https://hamstudy.org/sessions to search for in-person sessions near you and also for virtual (on line) sessions.
 The costs for taking the tests generally range from $10 to $15 and this cost is paid to the group that organized the testing session.
-NOTE that the FCC is going to start charging a license fee at some point that will be approximately $35.
-This fee will be paid directly to the FCC and is intended to cover the administrative costs associated with providing the license.
-There are also some forms you will need to have filled out and you should apply for a ULS number from the FCC before starting the process.
+The FCC also charges a fee of $35 for processing and issuing a license.
+This fee is paid directly to the FCC and is intended to cover the administrative costs associated with providing the license.
+There are also some forms you will need to have filled out and you should apply for a FRN (FCC Registration Number) number from the FCC before starting the process.